 In this post, I will show how I made this asphalt texture using Substance Designer.
-It’s pretty simple to do and you can download the original file for FREE to use as you like.

 Step 1: Grayscale

 The first step is to create a grayscale image.
 This image is the base for creating other textures maps such as normal, diffuse, roughness, height, AO, etc.

 Therefore, it's important to create some level of detail since all the effort invested in this part will also contribute to the creation of the next textures.

 I like to mix different types of noise maps, so I can create a good variation and make things more realistic.

 The objective is to combine everything.
 The result of a blend is mixed again with another blend.
 I do it until the variation looks good enough for me.